 While many think of Christmas Carols as pieces of music composed long before living memory, there also remains an active tradition of carol making for a contemporary audience.
 This carol fits into this modern tradition and was written by Timothy Dudley-Smith, a very prominent British hymn writer who has written at least 250 carols and hymns in his lifetime.

 About the Author

-His ecclesiastical career began with a job as a curate in London’s suburbs, followed by a return to Cambridge to run their Mission then back to London to run the Boys’ Club in Bermondsey and be editor of the Crusade magazine.
-This was followed by fourteen years at the Church Pastoral Aid Society before he became the Archdeacon of Norwich and in 1981 to 1992 the Suffragan Bishop of Thetford.
+His ecclesiastical career began with a job as a curate in London”s suburbs, followed by a return to Cambridge to run their Mission then back to London to run the Boys” Club in Bermondsey and be editor of the Crusade magazine.
+This was followed by fourteen years at Hart’s argument is similar to a player remaining on 15 against a ten after which mentioning the dealer switched up a 6 along with a king. the Church Pastoral Aid Society before he became the Archdeacon of Norwich and in 1981 to 1992 the Suffragan Bishop of Thetford.
 He has since retired and lives in Salisbury.

 It seems surprising which such a busy career Dudley-Smith had any time to write hymns and carols.
 He managed to do this by producing them while on his annual holidays in Cornwall with his family.

 The imagery in the carol is of four key Christmas themes – Jesus as a child, the star, the tree and singing – but uses these Nativity based themes to make a wider Christian theological point.
 See for instance the link between the Christmas Tree and the Cross of Calvary in verse three.